KevinHobart/KevinHobart/README.md

 ## Projects
 - <a href="https://github.com/KevinHobart/Active-Directory-Lab/tree/main">Active Directory Lab</a>
-  - This guided lab is from the Practical Help Desk course from TCM.
-It involves setting up Active Directory on a virtual machine.
+  - This guided home lab set up is based on the Active Directory Lab section of the Practical Help Desk course from TCM.
+It involves setting up an Active Directory domain and a client/user computer on VirtualBox.
 - <a href="https://github.com/KevinHobart/Ticketing-Lab/tree/main">Ticketing Lab using Peppermint Labs Ticketing Software</a>
   - This guided lab is from the Practical Help Desk course from TCM.
 It involves setting up Peppermint in a Docker container.